Sandeep0076/Probudget-Tracker/README.md

 # ProBudget Tracker

 ProBudget Tracker is a modern budget tracking application with full persistence.
-All data (transactions, budgets, categories, savings, recurring items, settings, activity log) is stored in a SQLite database file located at the project root.
+All data (transactions, budgets, categories, savings, recurring items, settings, activity log) is stored in a Supabase PostgreSQL database.
 The UI offers a sleek, customizable experience with AI-powered receipt scanning and comprehensive reporting features.

 ## ✨ Features